 Personality Disorders and Substance Abuse Treatment

 Many individuals require personality disorder and substance abuse treatment.
 Addiction is generally accompanied by some form of mental illness.
 This illness can come in the form of depression or anxiety, or even a borderline personality disorder.
-The more we educate ourselves on personality disorders and substance abuse, the better chance we have to help those in need.
-Find resources for personality disorders and addiction treatment here.
+The more we educate ourselves the better chance we have to help those in need.

 You Are Not Alone: The Statistics Behind Personality Disorders and Substance Abuse

 Research has shown that about 65–90% of individuals that receive treatment for personality disorder have at least one.
 This portrays a high percentage of people that are going through a similar struggle as you.
 Furthermore, each personality disorder has its own set of statistics.
 For instance, studies have depicted that cluster B and cluster C personality disorders are often linked to an increased risk of suicidal thoughts and actions.